Animatron/player/doc/API.md

 > ♦ `builder.disable % () => Builder`

 Disable an element, so it will not be rendered or calculated at all, including its children.
-It is the same to setting `b().v.disable` (or `this.$.disable` in modifiers/painters) to `true`.
+It is the same to setting `b().v.disabled` (or `this.$.disabled` in modifiers/painters) to `true`.
 If you disable an element from inside of its own modifier, you can not enable it back from the same modifier, because this modifier will not be called at all while the element stays disabled — you only may enable it from outside.
 Another variant if you want to hide element temporary is to use the [return value of modifier](#modifiers), and I can't say which one is better: return values work good if element depends on its local state a lot, disabling works good when you make a decision globally or you enable/disable a lot of elements at one moment.

     var first = b('first')....;
     var second = b('second')....;